-If a U.S. Holder purchases a Taxable Series J Bond, other than an OID Bond, for an amount that is less than its issue price (or, in the case of a subsequent purchaser, its stated redemption price at maturity) or, in the case of an OID Bond, for an amount that is less than its "revised issue price as of the purchase date" such U.S. Holder will be treated as having purchased such Taxable Series J Bond at a "market discount," unless the amount of such market discount is less than a specified de minimis amount.
-For this purpose, the "revised issue price" of a Taxable Series J Bond generally equals its issue price, decreased by the amount of any payments previously made on such Taxable Series J Bond that were not qualified stated interest payments.
+If a U.S. Holder purchases a Taxable Bond for an amount that is less than its issue price (or, in the case of a subsequent purchaser, its stated redemption price at maturity) such U.S. Holder will be treated as having purchased such Taxable Bond at a "market discount," unless the amount of such market discount is less than a specified de minimis amount.
+For this purposes, the "revised issue price" of a Taxable Bond generally equals its issue price, decreased by the amount of any payments previously made on such Taxable Bond that were not qualified stated interest payments.

-Under the market discount rules, a U.S. Holder is required to treat any partial principal payment or, in the case of an OID Bond, any payment that does not constitute qualified stated interest on, or any gain realized on the sale, exchange, retirement or other disposition of, a Taxable Series J Bond as ordinary income to the extent of the lesser of (i) the amount of such payment or realized gain, or (ii) the amount of market discount that has not previously been included in gross income and is treated as having accrued on such Taxable Series J Bond at the time of such payment or disposition.
-Market discount will be considered to accrue ratably during the period from the date of acquisition to the maturity date of such Taxable Series J Bond, unless the U.S. Holder elects to accrue market discount on the basis of semiannual compounding.
+Under the market discount rules, a U.S. Holder is required to treat any partial principal payment on, or any gain realized on the sale, exchange, retirement or other disposition of, a Taxable Bond as ordinary income to the extent of the lesser of (i) the amount of such payment or realized gain, or (ii) the amount of market discount that has not previously been included in gross income and is treated as having accrued on such Taxable Bond at the time of such payment or disposition.
+Market discount will be considered to accrue ratably during the period from the date of acquisition to the maturity date of such Taxable Bond, unless the U.S. Holder elects to accrue market discount on the basis of semiannual compounding.

-A U.S. Holder may be required to defer the deduction of all or a portion of the interest paid or accrued on any indebtedness incurred or maintained to purchase or carry a Taxable Series J Bond with market discount until the maturity of such Taxable Series J Bond or certain earlier dispositions, because a current deduction is only allowed to the extent the interest expense exceeds an allocable portion of market discount.
-A U.S. Holder may elect to include market discount in income currently as it accrues (on either a ratable or semiannual compounding basis), in which case the rules described above regarding the treatment as ordinary income of gain upon the disposition of such Taxable Series J Bond and upon the receipt of certain cash payments and regarding the deferral of interest deductions will not apply.
+A U.S. Holder may be required to defer the deduction of all or a portion of the interest paid or accrued on any indebtedness incurred or maintained to purchase or carry a Taxable Bond with market discount until the maturity of such Taxable Bond or certain earlier dispositions, because a current deduction is only allowed to the extent the interest expense exceeds an allocable portion of market discount.
+A U.S. Holder may elect to include market discount in income currently as it accrues (on either a ratable or semiannual compounding basis), in which case the rules described above regarding the treatment as ordinary income of gain upon the disposition of such Taxable Bond and upon the receipt of certain cash payments and regarding the deferral of interest deductions will not apply.
 Generally, such currently included market discount is treated as ordinary interest for U.S. federal income tax purposes.
 Such an election will apply to all debt instruments acquired by the U.S. Holder on or after the first day of the first taxable year to which such election applies, and may be revoked only with the consent of the IRS.